Careers

 • an up-to-date curriculum vitae (detailing post-secondary teaching experience)

-• a statement of teaching philosophy and/or recent teaching evaluations
+• recent teaching evaluations

 In the case of new applicants to UBCO, applications will consist of the above plus a transcript of academic records.
+New applicants must also arrange to have at least three confidential letters of reference sent to the same email address, with the subject line Reference letter – CS Summer Term Posting.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.